coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 **Implementation**
 Minimizing and protecting technical details can be achieved by incorporating such details as an asset into information security management.
 This will ensure proper asset management, data classification, awareness education, policy, and inclusion in risk analysis.

-Note: this control needs to be weighed against the [AITRANSPARENCY](1_general_controls.md#AITRANSPARENCY) control that nay require to be more open about technical aspects of the model.
+Note: this control needs to be weighed against the [AI TRANSPARENCY](1_general_controls.md#AITRANSPARENCY) control that nay require to be more open about technical aspects of the model.
 The key is to minimize information that can help attackers while being transparent.

 For example: